nmmmnu/HM4/bugfixlog.md

 -	fix bug with PERSIST when TTL is under 1 sec
 -	fix incompatibility with PHPRedis when using functions returning INT such TTL, INCR, DECR, STRLEN etc.
 -	fix bug with checking value size in APPEND

+### 1.3.7.7
+-	fix use after remove in BF, CMS, HLL, HH and possibly other commands that use IFactoryAction with same_size